• Skip to primary navigation

 ❤️ Why You'll Love It

-• A no bake dessert
+• A no bake dessert ideal for summer picnics

-• Use fresh seasonal berries
+• Use fresh seasonal fruits

 • A creamy fresh fruit dessert

-• Kids love this sweet treat
+• Kids love this sweet treat so it is great for family gatherings

 Creamy fruit salad is a fun, easy, no bake dessert that comes together quickly.
 This is the kind of fresh fruit salad that screams summer, although delightful any time of the year.
 Light airy topping smothers tender and juicy fruit.